helidon-io/helidon-examples/examples/declarative/data-jdbc/postgres/README.md

 ### Repository Shapes and Execution Inference

 `PokemonRepository` extends `Data.GenericRepository<Pokemon, Integer>`, which supplies entity and identifier metadata at the repository level.
-It does not add CRUD operations or generate SQL. `TypeRepository` is a standalone repository interface that does not provide this metadata.
+It does not add CRUD operations or generate SQL. `PokemonTypeRepository` is a standalone repository interface that does not provide this metadata.
 Every operation in both repositories declares its SQL with `@Jdbc.Statement`.

 Helidon infers query execution for methods that return `List`, `Optional`, or record types, including methods annotated with `@Jdbc.RowMapper`.
 Primitive `int` and `long` results are ambiguous, so `count`, update, and delete operations select `QUERY` or `UPDATE` explicitly. `@Jdbc.GeneratedKeys("ID")` identifies the insert as an update and maps the generated identifier.

+`PokemonTypeRepository.listNames()` maps the first selected column in each row to a `String`.
+`PokemonTypeRepository.listTypes()` maps the selected columns in each row to a `PokemonType` record.
+Helidon provides both mappings, so the methods do not declare `@Jdbc.RowMapper`.

 Named parameters bind by Java parameter name.
 The search by name or type uses the `term` argument for both occurrences of `:term`.
 The search by type and name uses positional `?` parameters in the order that the method parameters are